Heisuke Hironaka: Research

 In 1960, Hironaka introduced Hironaka's example, showing that a deformation of Kähler manifolds need not be Kähler.
 The example is a 1-parameter family of smooth compact complex 3-manifolds such that most fibers are Kähler (and even projective), but one fiber is not Kähler.
 This can be used to show that several other plausible statements holding for smooth varieties of dimension at most 2 fail for smooth varieties of dimension at least 3.

 In 1964, Hironaka proved that singularities of algebraic varieties admit resolutions in characteristic zero.
 Hironaka was able to give a general solution to this problem, proving that any algebraic variety can be replaced by (more precisely is birationally equivalent to) a similar variety that has no singularities.

 Hironaka recalled that he felt very close to approaching the solution while studying in Harvard.
 Then, soon after getting his first teaching position at Brandeis, he realized that if he combined his commutative algebra experience from Kyoto, geometry of polynomials from Harvard, and globalization technique from IHES, he had everything he needed to solve the problem.

-In 2017 he posted to his personal webpage a manuscript that claims to prove the existence of a resolution of singularities in positive characteristic.
+In 2017, he posted to his personal webpage a manuscript that claims to prove the existence of a resolution of singularities in a positive characteristic.